openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

    For more information, refer to the :doc:`Converting a PaddlePaddle Model <openvino_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_Paddle>` guide.

-4. Launch model conversion API for an Apache MXNet SSD Inception V3 model and specify first-channel layout for the input:
+4. Launch MO for an Apache MXNet SSD Inception V3 model and specify first-channel layout for the input:

    .. code-block:: sh